TeamCodeStream/codestream-guide/docs/src/faq/proxy-support.md

 * VS Code - Go to Settings/Preferences and search for “CodeStream”.
 * Visual Studio - Go to Tools > Options > CodeStream.
 * JetBrains - Go to Settings/Preferences > Tools > CodeStream.
-* Atom - Go to Settings/Preferences > Packages, and then find CodeStream in the Community Packages section.
-Click on the Settings button in the CodeStream box.

 Look for the “Proxy Support” setting and make sure it is set to “on”.
 You will also need to disable Strict SSL checking since your CodeStream extension won’t